 The Grove is an outdoor open-plan shopping mall and is within walking distance from Melrose so you can easily combine both into a day of activities.
 You can find more shops, several food vendors, places for drinks, a cinema and an overall cozy atmosphere.
 You should come just before sunset to get the best of both worlds because the vibe is completely different during the day and night.
 While the twinkling lights and rushing fountains are an experience on their own, you should head to the rooftop parking spot for epic views of the city too.

 This street name must pop into your head right after Melrose when you think of L.A. right?
-Known for its luxury brand shops, you can find it in the heart of Beverly Hills, and although not everyone can afford to shop there — you can’t come to L.A. and not check out Beverly hills!
+Known for its luxury brand shops, you can find it in the heart of Beverly Hills, and although not everyone can afford to shop there — you can’t come to L.A. and not check out Beverly Hills!

-The Laugh Factory is a chain of comedy clubs that can be found in Chicago, Las Vegas, Long Beach, Reno, Scottsdale and of course, Hollywood.
+The Laugh Factory is a chain of comedy clubs that can be found in Chicago, Las Vegas, Long Beach, Reno, Scottsdale, and of course, Hollywood.
 It’s one of the most famous comedy clubs, home to some of the biggest names in stand-up comedy today.
-We recommend going to the event “Chocolate Sundaes” which is held every Sunday.
-You can rsvp here and either choose the time slot between 19:00-21:00 or 21:00-23:00.
-The entry is free, with the only requirement being a two-drink minimum per person.
+We recommend going to the event Chocolate Sundaes which is held every Sunday.
+You can RSVP here — the entry is free, with the only requirement being a two-drink minimum per person.

 Does this really need any explanation?
 Universal Studios is one of the most quintessential things to do in Los Angeles, and it’s right in the heart of Hollywood so it’s easy to get to.
-You can get a guided tour of real-life movie lots and studios, see the re-imagining of Hogwarts where you can buy wands, Butter Beer, and anything else Harry Potter related and go on a bunch of thrilling rides!
+You can get a guided tour of real-life movie lots and studios, see the re-imagining of Hogwarts where you can buy wands, Butter Beer, and anything else Harry Potter related, and go on a bunch of thrilling rides!
 On top of that, in 2023 it will be home to the first Nintendo World in the USA.

 You simply cannot leave L.A. until you’ve watched the LA Phil play at the mind-blowing building designed by one of the most famous architects in the world Frank Gehry.

-18. Watch planes at In-N-Out
+21. Watch planes at In-N-Out

-Los Angeles is all about the views and this historic hilltop restaurant is undoubtedly one of the best places for to witness the skyline.
+Los Angeles is all about the views and this historic hilltop restaurant is undoubtedly one of the best places to witness the skyline.
 Dine in an ornate Japanese-inspired setting with delicious food while taking in the sweeping vistas of the twinkling city lights.

 Los Angeles is filled with unique rides and modes of transport, but this is definitely one that you can’t skip.
-For almost two centuries this charming red, wooden railway has been carting people between Hill Street and Grand Avenue on Bunker Hill.
+For almost two centuries this charming orange, wooden railway has been carting people between Hill Street and Grand Avenue on Bunker Hill.
 It’s one of the cheapest thrills in the city and it’s also a cute date idea.

 The Sixth Street Viaduct connects Downtown Los Angeles with the Boyle Heights neighborhood.
 Take an evening drive past the 3,500-foot concrete creation and enjoy the glow of the city as a backdrop.

 The Magic Castle is Hollywood’s famed private clubhouse devoted to the art of magic.
 This alluring châteauesque residence is made up of parlors, hidden rooms, and mysterious illusions that will leave you bewildered.
 It’s considered one of the most unusual places on the planet and is definitely one of the classic Los Angeles things to do at least once.
 While you need to befriend a magician to be invited, it’s well worth the endeavor.
+Find more information here!